-You must be registered at least half-time (6 credits undergraduate, 4 credits graduate) each semester to be eligible for financial aid.
+You must be registered at least half-time (6 credits undergraduate, 4 credits graduate) each semester to be eligible for most types of financial aid.
+Undergraduate students who qualify for a Pell grant may be eligible for a portion of the Pell grant at less than half-time enrollment (1-5 credit hours).
 Your initial financial aid award will be based on the assumption that you will register full-time.
 The initial aid offer may have to be reduced if you register for less than full-time.
 Your enrollment level at the end of the 100 % refund period will be used to determine your final award level.

 Federal regulations require that institutions monitor students taking repeat coursework and determine financial aid eligibility based on that review.
 The regulation states only one repeat of a course can be funded by financial aid if the student has previously passed the course.
 This applies regardless of whether or not you received aid for any of your previous attempts.